ahoward/ro/README.md

-Of course, you have all the power of `git` so other methods of managing the content are available, programtic, locally in vs-code, etc.  You have lots of simply options, none of which require drivers or databases, and all of which provide perfect history over your valuable web content and assets.
+Of course, you have all the power of `git` so other methods of managing the content are available, programtic, locally in vs-code, etc.  You have lots of simple options, none of which require drivers or databases, and all of which provide perfect history over your valuable web content and assets.

 A word on managing assets, if you plan to have many large images, you probably